10 Awesome Baby Boomer Bloggers

 Elaine is an award-winning author, syndicated blogger, speaker and retreat organizer.
 She has won the hearts of her audience with her humorous books, including “Menopause Sucks” and “Midlife Cabernet” and is an internationally recognized syndicated blogger.
 She attracted more than 700,000 web hits on Huffington Post after posting an embarrassing, yet hilarious account about the time she ‘farted during an MRI’.
 Elaine professes that “laughter — with wine — is the best medicine” and continues to entertain her audiences in her comedic blog.

 Elaine also created and owns Mill Park Publishing, an award-winning small publishing company that features local authors and donates proceeds from book sales to various charities.
-This talented lady maintains a consistent presence on a wide range of social media sites, including Facebook, Twitter, LinkedIn and Google+.
+This talented lady maintains a consistent presence on a wide range of social media sites, including Facebook, Twitter and LinkedIn.

 2. David Porter